VishalPatidar-git/Gitsecret/README.md

 Step2:
 Place this Gitsecret folder in the source code folder.
 Step3:
-'''cd Gitsecret'''
+cd Gitsecret
-'''pip3 install -r requirements.txt'''
+pip3 install -r requirements.txt
-'''python3 scan.py'''
+python3 scan.py
-'''xdg-open reports/dashboard.html''' # You can directly open the report from gui
+xdg-open reports/dashboard.html # You can directly open the report from gui

 There is a  test directory in which bad.py is available to test the tool.